casper-network/docs/source/docs/casper/economics/delegation.md

 **Transaction Fee**

-As a result, whenWhen performing a [delegation using the command line](../workflow/delegate.md) , we recommend you specify a little more than the base transaction payment to ensure that the transaction will go through without failure.
+As a result, when performing a [delegation using the command line](../workflow/delegate.md), we recommend you specify a little more than the base transaction payment to ensure that the transaction will go through without failure.

 <p align="center"><img src="../image/economic-delegationDetails.png"  alt="details" width="400" /> </p>